 The north Pantanal in Brazil is the best place for jaguar watching.
 I spent four days exploring the banks of Cuiaba River upriver from Porto Jofre and saw more jaguars than I could have hoped for.

 If you find leopards and jaguars to be incredibly similar in appearance, check out this post on how to tell the difference between a jaguar and a leopard.

 The rarest and the most mysterious of all big cats, the snow leopard (Panthera uncia) occurs in the world’s most inhospitable environment — the high-altitude mountain ranges of Central Asia.

-While the status of the snow leopard was changed from Endangered to Vulnerable by the IUCN last year, this decision is hotly disputed by conservation organizations on the basis of lack of scientific data to support it.
+While the status of the snow leopard was changed from Endangered to Vulnerable by the IUCN last year, this decision is hotly disputed by conservation organizations on the basis of a lack of scientific data to support it.
 Scientists estimate that there are between 3,920 and 6,390 snow leopards left in the wild.

 Low numbers, inhospitable habitat, and exceptional camouflage make the snow leopard one of the most difficult big cats to see in the wild.
 Most sightings occur in Hemis National Park in the eastern Ladakh region of Jammu and Kashmir states in India.